nushell/nushell.github.io/book/modules.md

 ## Modules from directories

 Finally, a directory can be imported as a module.
-The only condition is that it needs to contain a `mod.nu` file (even empty).
+The only condition is that it needs to contain a `mod.nu` file (even empty, which is not particularly useful, however).
 The `mod.nu` file defines the root module.
-All .nu files inside the module directory are added as submodules (more about submodules later).
+Any submodules (`export module`) or re-exports (`export use`) must be declared inside the `mod.nu` file.
 We could write our `greetings` module like this:

 _In the following examples, `/` is used at the end to denote that we're importing a directory but it is not required._